thargyi74/thargyi74/README.md

   <div align="left">
   <p>
    I studied Computer Information Systems at the International College at Payap University in Chiang Mai, Thailand and graduated in October 2013.
-I am proficient in a variety of front-end technologies, including HTML, CSS, and JavaScript.
+I am proficient in a variety of front-end technologies, including Next.js.
 I am also familiar with a variety of back-end technologies, including Node. js and Express. js.</p>

 <p>I have worked for Irrawaddy Media for almost five years, from August 2010 to June 2015 as an outstanding Webmaster in Wordpress.</p>